-MODULE 4 (Learner responds to one (1) topic only) FOCUS REQUIREMENTS MINIMUM RECOMMENDED WORD COUNT Module 4 Electives One (1) of: The requirement for ALL elective topics will be one (1) major assessment task in the form of a report/ research assignment.
+(Learner responds to one (1) topic only) FOCUS REQUIREMENTS MINIMUM RECOMMENDED WORD COUNT Module 4 Electives One (1) of: The requirement for ALL elective topics will be one (1) major assessment task in the form of a report/ research assignment.
 The report/ research assignment must be presented in written form.
-Documentation of investigation will 4A: Social Stratification 4A: Investigate and report on one (1) contemporary example of inequality by drawing upon one (1) of the core theories. not exceed 800 words. sub-headings may be used bullet points, diagrams, tables, graphs and charts may Major assessment task: 600 - 800 words. ^{OR} 4B: Sociology of Gender 4B: Investigate and report on one (1) aspect of gender role or identity. be used statistical analysis, where appropriate, is expected definition of terms maybe included in the word count appendices will not be used in the word count.
-Learners respond to ONE topic only OR 4C: Family 4C: Investigate and report on one (1) contemporary aspect of family.
+Documentation of investigation will 4A: Social Stratification OR 4B: Sociology of Gender 4A: Investigate and report on one (1) contemporary example of inequality by drawing upon one (1) of the core theories.
+4B: Investigate and report on one (1) aspect of gender role or identity. not exceed 800 words. sub-headings may be used bullet points, diagrams, tables, graphs and charts may be used statistical analysis, where appropriate, is expected definition of terms maybe included in the word count appendices will not be used in Major assessment task: 600 - 800 words.
+Learners respond to ONE topic only OR 4C: Family 4C: Investigate and report on one (1) contemporary aspect of family. the word count.
 Appropriate referencing must be used.
-See TASC's Authenticity and Academic Integrity: A Guide .
+See TASC's Authenticity and Academic Integrity: A Guide.

-MODULE 5 (Learners respond to one (1) topic only) FOCUS REQUIREMENTS MINIMUM RECOMMENDED WORD COUNT Module 5 Electives The requirement for ALL elective topics will be one (1) major assessment task in the Major assessment task:
+(Learners respond to one (1) topic only) FOCUS REQUIREMENTS MINIMUM RECOMMENDED WORD COUNT Module 5 Electives The requirement for ALL elective topics will be one (1) major assessment task in the Major assessment task:

 One (1) of: form of a report/ research assignment.
 600 - 800 words.
 EITHER 5A: Non-verbal communication Investigate and report on three (3) of the types of non-verbal communication in Australia and their importance in other cultures.
 The report/ research assignment must be presented in written form.
 Documentation of investigation will not exceed 800 words.
-Learners respond to ONE topic only OR 5B: Prosocial and Antisocial Behaviour Investigate and report on one (1) contemporary aspect of EITHER prosocial behaviour OR antisocial behaviour. sub-headings may be used bullet points, diagrams, tables, graphs and charts may be used OR 5C: Forensic Psychology Investigate and report on EITHER a criminal OR a criminal case. statistical analysis, where appropriate, is expected definition of terms maybe included in the word count appendices will not be used in the word count.
-4 used.
-See TASC's Authenticity and Criterion-based assessment is a form of outcomes assessment that identifies the extent of learner achievement at an appropriate endpoint of study.
-Although assessment - as part of the learning program - is continuous, much of it is formative, and is done to help learners identify what they need to do to attain the maximum benefit from their study of the course.
-Therefore, assessment for summative reporting to TASC will focus on what both teacher and learner understand to reflect end-point achievement.
+Learners respond to ONE topic only OR 5B: Prosocial and Antisocial Behaviour Investigate and report on one (1) contemporary aspect of EITHER prosocial behaviour OR antisocial behaviour. sub-headings may be used bullet points, diagrams, tables, graphs and charts may be used statistical analysis, where OR 5C: Forensic Psychology Investigate and report on EITHER a criminal OR a criminal case. appropriate, is expected definition of terms maybe included in the word count

+• appendices will not be used in the word count.